JachyLikeCoding/Transpicker/README.md

 Transpicker: a transformer-based particle picking framework for cryoEM images.

 ## Introduction
-A 2D particle picker for cryoEM micrographs.
+A 2D particle picker for cryo-EM micrographs.
-### Abstract

-## License

-## Citing TransPicker
-If you find TransPicker useful in your research, please consider citing:

 ## Installation
 ### Requirements